datasnakes/OrthoEvolution/OrthoEvol/Manager/README.md

 ## Why a manager?

 This module is intended to mesh with a Flask user interface.
+While the Flask server/client interface is not currently set up, we are developing the package so that it will be easier to implement.
 * Whenever a new website is made the RepoManagement and WebManagement classes are used.
     * Whenever a new user is created in the Flask webpage,